 Time: 10 minutes

-How: 1 person is to be the chairperson, and there is to be 1 chair for every team member and one spare.
-The group is to prevent the chairperson from sitting on a chair without touching the chairperson, not moving the chairs, and if you stand, you must move and sit on a different chair.
-Give the team 1 minute to plan a strategy.
-Everyone is to move in a circle around the chairs.
-Tell the chairperson to move steadily, but they can change direction at any time.
-Repeat for 3 rounds or until the team finds a strategy to prevent sitting on a chair for several minutes.
+How: One person is designated as the chairperson.
+Set up one chair for every team member, plus one spare.
+The goal for the chairperson is to sit on any empty chair, while the rest of the group must prevent thisโwithout touching the chairperson, without moving the chairs, and by only standing up if they immediately move to sit on a different chair.
+If someone stands, they canโt return to the same chair.
+Give the team one minute to plan a strategy.
+Everyone then begins moving in a slow circle around the chairs.
+The chairperson may change direction at any time.
+Repeat for up to 3 rounds or until the team maintains a successful defense for several minutes.

 Purpose: Collaboration